 Solar energy is the most abundant energy source on the planet.
 Enough sunlight hits the Earth's surface in 1 1/2 hours to power the entire world's electricity consumption for a year!

 While solar accounts for less than 2% of U.S. electrical generating capacity overall, it is one of the fastest-growing energy markets in the country.
-With solar power continuing to get more affordable and new installations happening every day, the solar industry is booming -- nearly one-third of all new generation capacity that came online last year was solar.
-(Source: FERC: "Office of Energy Projects Energy Infrastructure Update for December 2014.")
+With solar power continuing to get more affordable and new installations happening every day, the solar industry is booming.
+For the first time, more solar generating capacity was added in 2015 than natural gas in the U.S. (Source: FERC)

 3. Which U.S. state generates the most utility-scale solar power?

 In 2014, California became the first state to generate more than 5 percent of its annual utility-scale electricity from solar power, according to the Energy Information Administration.
 With several large solar plants phased into operation in 2014, California's utility-scale (1 megawatt or larger) facilities generated a record 9.9 million megawatthours (MWh) of electricity in 2014, an increase of 6.1 million MWh from 2013 and more than three times the output of the next-highest state, Arizona.
 In total, nearly 1,900 MW of new utility-scale solar capacity was added, bringing the state's utility-scale capacity for all solar technologies to 5,400 MW by the end of 2014.

 "Photovoltaic" has two parts: photo, derived from the Greek word for light, and volt, from electricity pioneer Alessandro Volta.
 And that's exactly what photovoltaic systems do -- turn light into electricity!

 Edmond Becquerel was the first person to realize that sunlight could produce an electric current in a solid material in 1839, but it took more than a century for scientists to fully understand this process and develop a practical solar cell.